In this webinar, you will learn:

 So, really kick things off.

-We do a lot of ongoing conversations with our customers, just to learn what ihr day to day worlds are, like, what sort of challenges and opportunities they found, especially over the past year.
+We do a lot of ongoing conversations with our customers, just to learn what their day to day worlds are, like, what sort of challenges and opportunities they found, especially over the past year.

 You know, everyone’s kind of reacted in different ways, and one of the common themes that we’ve seen is just the rapid adoption of new educational tools.
 As you see here, the average district has used over one thousand educational tools every month, which is a 90% increase in the past year.